danielmurphy1/fantasystockapp/README.md

 Use Fake Money To Test Your Stock Market Skills Trading Shares of Your Favorite Companies

 Start Trading Today!
 [Link to Application](https://fantasy-stocks-app.onrender.com)
+___Due to TwelveData greatly increasing their rates for API usage, this app is using the free tier, and that tier has rate limits on the API.
+If you begin to experience errors when searching for stocks, that is likely the problem.
+Please be patient and wait a minute or two.
+Or, feel free to pull/fork this repo and run locally, as described above (which does take a bit more work).
+There is both a per minute (8 Credits) and per day (800) limit.
+This application doesn't get a ton of traffic, but there is a chance that the per day limit has been reached.___

 ## Instructions